Your bag

 What's the wifi and data situation?

-Once you get on the houseboat, say goodbye to Wifi.
+Once you get on the boat tour, say goodbye to Wifi.
 Mobile data works well in Pangkalan Bun and Kumai, but don’t count on staying connected once you sail past the first feeding station (Tanjung Harapan) and even before then you may lose connection depending on your provider.
 It’s the perfect time to disconnect and immerse yourself in the natural world.
 Let your friends and family know in advance that you'll be off the grid.

 What's the wifi and data situation?